alexradzin/beanlane/README.md

 *   `___()` that generates snake upper case names (e.g. `LAST_NAME`)

 ## How does it work
-The interface `BeanLaneSpec` provides several sort named default functions that delegate implementation into to class `BeanLane`. `BeanLane` uses CGLIB to generate proxy over provided class (`Person` in our example), so the names of called methods become avaliable and can be returned to application level code.
+The interface `BeanLaneShortSpec` provides several sort named default functions that delegate implementation into to class `BeanLane`. `BeanLane` uses CGLIB to generate proxy over provided class (`Person` in our example), so the names of called methods become avaliable and can be returned to application level code.

-Class `BeanLane` has several configuration parameters they can be used if you instantiate it directly without interface `BeanLaneSpec`.
+Class `BeanLane` has several configuration parameters they can be used if you instantiate it directly without interface `BeanLaneShortSpec`.
 This also allows you to change names of magic function according to your taste.

-## Other specs
-BeanLaneLongSpec
-BeanLaneShortSpec
-BeanLaneUpperSnakeSpec
-BeanLaneAnnotationSpec (see "Extracting field names from annotations")

 ## Why names of magic functions do not follow naming conventions

 Well, each function with short name has synonym with conventional name.
 However, IMHO short names just improve readability.
 The statement `$(p::getFirstName)` just a little bit longer than `"firstName"`, however `getName(p::getFirstName)` is significantly longer and not clearer.

-## Extracting field names from annotations
+People that prefer to use longer, self-explainable traditional java-style names can use `BeanLaneLongSpec`.

+## Available specs
+First, about the name "spec".
+This convenstion is taken from various scala libraries, e.g. from scala test that provides several traits named `FlatSpec`, `FunSpec` etc.
+Second, need to mentione one note about the design.
+Java 8 allowed writing `default` implementation into interfaces that makes it possible to use the "mix-in" paradigm of design.
+The implementation is written in interface.
+Class can implement this interface and use implementation provided by the interface.
+In opposite to base class that limits our design because each class has only one base class interfaces do not have such limitation.

+### BeanLaneShortSpec
+We have already saw example of usage of this spec above.
+This spec provides functions with short, non-conventional names that however have one advantage: the code is shorter, less verbose and even more readable once your are regular to this short notation.

+### BeanLaneLongSpec
+This sepc is developed for people that prefer longer, self-explainable identifiers:
+* `bean()` - returns the java-bean conventional name.
+* `lsnake()` - returns lower case snake name.
+For example `firstName` is transfomed to `first_name`
+* `usnake()` - returns upper case snake name.
+For example `firstName` is transfomed to `FIRST_NAME`

+### BeanLaneUpperSnakeSpec and BeanLaneLowerSnakeSpec
+Expose short named functions (exactly like BeanLaneShortSpec) that howeever return snake case names in uppper or lower case respectively.

+### BeanLaneAnnotationSpec
 Sometimes we want to get name of field from annotation exactly as verious ORM/OM frameworks do.
 BeanLane has generic container annotation that can be used to configure the library to use other annotation.
 Just make your DAO to implmenent `BeanLaneAnnotationSpec` and mark it with annotation `@BeanPropertyExtractor`: